 The reason is mechanical.
 These "Streaming" servers concentrate streaming usage instead of distributing it, making them visible to Netflix's behavioral detection (hundreds of simultaneous HD sessions from a single IP).
 Netflix blocklists them as priority.
 Generalist servers in a major city receive a mix of usage (browsing, streaming, gaming, remote work), resembling a standard American residential line profile, and pass much better.

-Second action — force DNS cache flush at the operating system level.
+Second action - force DNS cache flush at the operating system level.
 On Windows: ipconfig /flushdns in cmd.
 On macOS: sudo dscacheutil -flushcache; sudo killall -HUP mDNSResponder in Terminal.
 On Linux: sudo systemd-resolve --flush-caches.
 This forces the system to use the new VPN DNS instead of a previously resolved cached DNS.
-Resolves an additional 15% of cases.

 If truly nothing works: try from the native Netflix mobile app (iOS or Android) on the phone connected to home Wi-Fi with active VPN, or from an Apple TV / Fire TV box where the VPN runs at the router level.
 Native apps have fewer leak channels (no WebRTC, no third-party extensions) and pass when the browser fails.